-Fewer children were 'Looked After' by the Council.
-690 in 2016/17

-Children and young people that do become 'Looked After' are returned to their families as quickly as it is safe to do so.

-In less than 12 weeks 24.5% in 2016/17

-Within 12-24 weeks 17.5% in 2016/17

-After 24 weeks 58% in 2016/17

-Fewer young people leaving our care are in education, training and employment.
+- fewer children (676) were 'Looked After' by the Council (690 in 2016/17) - children and young people that do become 'Looked After' are returned to their families as quickly as it is safe to do so. - o 18.1% in less than 12 weeks (24.5% in 2016/17) - 17.9% within 12-24 weeks (17.5% in 2016/17) - 66.1% after 24 weeks (58% in 2016/17) - fewer (41%) young people are in education, training or employment at 12 months after leaving care (50% in 2016/17) - fewer (49%) young people are in education, training or employment at 24 months after leaving care (53% in 2016/17)

-After 12 months 50.0% in 2016/17

-After 24 months 53.0% in 2016/17

-RESILIENT FAMILIES SERVICE...

-...was introduced in January 2018 to help families across Rhondda Cynon Taf by providing the right support to families at the right time, removing practical barriers to change, acting more quickly to provide help through a trusted single contact and making sure its exactly what the family needs.
+Resilient Families Service was introduced in January 2018 to help families across Rhondda Cynon Taf by providing the right support to families at the right time, removing practical barriers to change, acting more quickly to provide help through a trusted single contact and making sure its exactly what the family needs.
 All this will help to increase a family's 'resilience'.
 What this means is helping them to 'bounce back' after something difficult has happened.
 Families are offered short term support, up to 12 weeks which is designed to give practical help to help them manage the challenges they face by focusing on their strengths as a family.
 To deliver this service we are working with a range of partners including Health Visitors, the Youth Offending Service and the Voluntary Sector.

-- ensuring that we hear the voices of children and young people that need to be 'looked after' by involving them in 'What matters' conversations and their well-being goals; - developing a plan for a Regional Fostering Service to improve the range of locally available accommodation for children who cannot remain with their own families; - ensuring that those young people who leave our care are adequately prepared and are able to contribute to the communities they live in.
+- ensuring that we hear the voices of children and young people that need to be 'looked after' by involving them in 'What matters' conversations and their well-being goals. - developing a plan for a Regional Fostering Service to improve the range of locally available accommodation for children who cannot remain with their own families. - ensuring that those young people who leave our care are adequately prepared and are able to contribute to the communities they live in.

-- more families will receive support at an earlier time which will mean fewer children will require intervention from Statutory Social Services; - fewer children will need to be taken into the care of the Council.
+- more families will receive support at an earlier time which will mean fewer children will require intervention from Statutory Social Services. - fewer children will need to be taken into the care of the Council.